andrico1234/open-ui/research-11ty/README.md

 - GraphQL
 - Gatsby's own build system (gatsby-browser, gatsby-config, gatsby-node)

-Which adds a huge level of friction for those who want to contribute to Open UI.
-This isn't conducive for a community where anyone can easily contribute, and not just React developers.
+This adds a huge level of friction for those who want to contribute to Open UI.
+This isn't conducive for a community where anyone can easily contribute, not just React developers.

 Instead, we want to reduce as much friction for people to contribute to the repo, by bringing the tech stack down to the lowest level needed.
 Ideally, down to little more than HTML, CSS, and JavaScript

-> Also, on several occassions, various members of the Open UI community have had problems with installingh Gatsby, due to the notoriously fickle `Sharp` module.
+> Also, on several occassions, various members of the Open UI community have had problems with installing Gatsby, due to the notoriously fickle `Sharp` module.
 > (link to different Discord issues).

 The results of such a migration will ensure that the Open UI site is: